 These simple things can help keep your mind off of labor and giving birth in the last few weeks of pregnancy.
 Just remember to stay hydrated while exercising and to eat a healthy, balanced diet to continue to stay healthy for your baby.

-If while thinking about labor and giving birth you begin to worry about needing or having a C-section, you should do some research to find out what it is like to have a c-section and recover from one.
-Find out more about c-sections at: How to Prepare for a C-Section or Cesarean Birth.
+If, while thinking about labor and giving birth, you begin to worry about needing or having a C-section, you should do some research to find out what it is like to have a c-section and recover from one.

 Nesting in Pregnancy

 The important thing to remember about pregnancy nesting is to stay safe from any bodily harm, such as from doing too much at once, using harmful chemicals to clean, not taking any breaks, or trying to move heavy pieces of furniture by yourself.

 Other than that, have fun with it!
 Put on some fun music and get yourself and your 'nest' ready for your newborn baby!

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.

 I never nested :( It was so sad lol!!
 I told my boyfriend I felt cheated because I could've gotten so much accomplished!!

 Rachel L Alba from Every Day Cooking and Baking on February 10, 2016: